 What is my Ring Size?

 The correct ring size is very important whether you are shopping for yourself or for a gift.
-While it is no problem exchanging rings for a different size on most of our rings we sell, by ordering as close to the correct size as possible could save you shipping charges and the hassle of returning and then waiting for your new ring.
+While it is no problem exchanging rings for a different size on most of our rings we sell (all wide gold prayer rings are custom made and non returnable/exchangable or re-sizable), by ordering as close to the correct size as possible could save you shipping charges and the hassle of returning and then waiting for your new ring.
 Scroll down to see our Ring Size Conversion Chart

 Different Methods of Measuring your Ring Size

 A) Have yourself sized by a Jeweler.The absolute best way to ensure you are ordering the correct ring size is to have yourself sized by a local jeweler in your area.
 It is very easy for a jeweler to quickly size a customer and most shops or stores will do it at no charge and on a walk in basis.
 Call around or drop in to a local jewelry store and get yourself sized (all our rings are made in US standard ring sizes).
 Here are some good tips to follow before having your measurement done at your local jeweler.
 Finger sizes can change over the course of the day so it is best to take measurements at the end of the day when your fingers are usually at their largest. (another thing to take note of is that finger sizes are generally a half size smaller when cold so be sure to warm up your hands)

 ***PLEASE NOTE: While the below methods can be used as ways to find your ring size, they are not as accurate as the above method of using an actual jeweler.
 Use the below methods at your own risk.

 step 1- Get a ring that properly fits the intended finger (wider or narrower band widths fit a tad differently so try and use a ring that is similar in size of the one you are ordering).